ManavDawar/ArrayAndStrings/README.md

 Day 3- 15 November 2019
 1. 985 Sum of Even No after Query
 2. 11 Container with most water
-3. Geeks Segregate 0 and 1
+3. Geeks Segregate 0 and 1/283 Move Zeroes
-4. Segregate 0,1,2 Dutch National Flag
+4. Segregate 0,1,2 Dutch National Flag/75 Sort Color
 5. 905 Sort Array by Parity
 6. 45 Jump Game 2
-7. 950 Reverse Cards in Increasing Order
+7. 950 Reveal Cards in Increasing Order
 8. geeks find if there is a pair with sum as x in array
 9. Geeks find a pair with the given difference
 10. max product Subarray